screwdriver-cd/guide/docs/user-guide/commands.md

 habitat:
     package: core/node8 # Package of the Habitat command
     mode: local # Mode of the Habitat command (remote, local)
-    file: ./foobar.hart # Path to the .hart file from sd-command.yaml file or absolute path to it.
+    file: ./foobar.hart # Relative path to the .hart file from sd-command.yaml file or absolute path to it.
     command: node # Executable of the Habitat command
 ```